-- Other Information: This section often has information about how to properly store the drug.
+- Other information: This section often has information about how to properly store the drug.
 It may also give additional information about certain ingredients the drug contains, such as the amount of calcium, potassium, or sodium.
 These details can be important for people with allergies or dietary restrictions.

 Prescription drug labels

-- How the drug works, and information about clinical trials for the drug
+- how the drug works and information about clinical trials for the drug

-- What conditions the drug is used to treat
+- what conditions the drug is used to treat

-- Warnings about potential side effects or adverse reactions
+- warnings about potential side effects or adverse reactions

-- Possible interactions with other drugs, supplements, foods, or beverages
+- possible interactions with other drugs, supplements, foods, or beverages

-- Dosage information, and instructions on what to do in case of an overdose
+- dosage information and instructions on what to do in case of an overdose

-- Other information such as what the drug looks like and how to store it
+- other information, such as what the drug looks like and how to store it

-Talk to your doctor or pharmacist in order to get the most accurate and up-to-date information about your personal risk of drug interactions.
-Make sure they know all of the medications you’re taking.
+Talk with your doctor or pharmacist to get the most accurate and up-to-date information about your personal risk of drug interactions.
+Make sure they know all the medications you’re taking.

 Some questions to ask:

-- Can I take this drug while I’m pregnant or breastfeeding?
-(If applicable)
+- (If applicable) Can I take this drug while I’m pregnant or breastfeeding?

 - Can this drug be crushed or chewed if I find it hard to swallow, or mixed with food or drink to mask its taste?